 The older I get, the more I want to be outside.
-I do not understand the source of this phenomenon, but I highly recommend everyone get outdoors.
-The regional culture of Wisconsin encourages getting out and playing in our beautiful woods and lakes.
-It goes beyond that though.
-I have started planning entire trips around outdoor activities.
-In addition, I hunt down a hike or park even on urban adventures.
-There is a sense of urgency fueled by the “use it or lose it” motto of aging.
-Research is starting to show the multiple benefits of outdoor exercise and play.
+I plan entire trips around outdoor activities.
+I hunt down a hike or park wherever I am.
+Research shows multiple benefits of outdoor exercise and play.
+I have a sense of urgency fueled by the “use it or lose it” motto of aging. .
+I need to get outdoors.

 So Let’s Go Learn Things Outdoors……